BhaskPand/Chaos/content/cv/index.md

 - This research was presented at the ICEECCOT, IEEE Conference – 2018

 ## Conferences and Publications
-- *Standardized Effect Sizes for the Comparison of the Embedded, Clustered Adaptive Interventions in Clustered SMARTs*; Anandkumar Patel, Anil Battalahalli, Amy Kilbourne, Daniel Almirall.
-Poster presented at: MSSISS; March 2022; Ann Arbor, MI
+- **Standardized Effect Sizes for the Comparison of the Embedded, Clustered Adaptive Interventions in Clustered SMARTs**; Anandkumar Patel, **Anil Battalahalli**, Amy Kilbourne, and Daniel Almirall.
+Poster presented at MSSISS, Ann Arbor, MI, March 2022
-- *Assessing Survey Questions through a Machine Learning Pipeline: Emotions and Paralinguistic Behaviors*, Federal Committee on Statistical Methodology 2023, College Park, MD
+- **Assessing Survey Questions through a Machine Learning Pipeline: Emotions and Paralinguistic Behaviors**; **Anil Battalahalli**, Hanyu Sun, and Ting Yan; Federal Committee on Statistical Methodology 2023.
+College Park, MD, 2023
-- *Using Machine Learning for Image Extraction and Survey Question Evaluation*, American Association for Public Opinion Research conference 2024, Atlanta, GA
+- **Using Machine Learning for Image Extraction and Survey Question Evaluation**; **Anil Battalahalli**, Hanyu Sun, and Ting Yan; American Association for Public Opinion Research conference 2024; Atlanta, GA, 2024
+- **Assessing Survey Questions Through a Machine Learning Pipeline: Emotions and Paralinguistic Behaviors**; Hanyu Sun, **Anil Battalahalli**, and Ting Yan, American Association for Public Opinion Research conference 2024; Atlanta, GA, 2024
+- **Can I Have Your Name?
+Classification of Names for Case Prioritization in Household CAPI Surveys**; Xin (Rosalynn) Yang, **Anil Battalahalli**,and Ting Yan; Paper presented at the American Association of Public Opinion Research annual conference, Chicago, IL, May 12, 2022
+- **Applying Machine Learning to Survey Question Assessment**; Yan Ting, Hanyu Sun, and **Anil Battalahalli**; Survey Practice, 17, May 2024